sachinboban/sachinboban.github.io/about.md

 Bachelor of Technology in Computer Science from [Department of Computer Science and Engineering][csed-link], National Institute of Technology, Calicut (NITC).
-My interests include Operating Systems, Embedded Systems etc. Very recently I have started taking interest in Distributed Systems and Database Systems.
+My interests include Operating Systems, Embedded Systems etc. Very recently I have started taking interest in Distributed Systems, Database Systems, JavaScript and [React][reactjs].

 While Malayalam is my mother tongue, I am well versed in English and Hindi.
 I also speak a little Tamil.
 In addition to soccer (or football outside the US),